alexfernandez/alexfernandez.github.io/2017/origins-language.md

 ### Vowels

-At some point in time vowels become first-class citizens.
+At some point in time vowels become first-class citizens, just as meaningful as consonants.

+> K → KƏK → KAK

 With vowels the number of possible syllables grows a bit.
 A proper vowel is represented by _A_ (cursive 'A').
 Let us suppose that there are three possible vowels at some point in time,